-The MTH P-2 Box Cab contains state-of-the art electronics with several built-in automatic features for incredibly realistic operation.
-Despite these advanced features, the P-2 Box Cab is easy to operate with any compatible standard AC transformer (see the compatibility chart on page 33).
-The P-2 Box Cab locomotive is controlled by a Proto-Sound® DCRU® electronic reverse unit.
+The MTH EP-5 contains state-of-the art electronics with several built-in automatic features for incredibly realistic operation.
+Despite these advanced features, the EP-5 is easy to operate with any compatible standard AC transformer (see the compatibility chart on page 33).
+The EP-5 locomotive is controlled by a Proto-Sound® DCRU® electronic reverse unit.
 The reverse unit operates in the same manner that all reverse units function by using forward, neutral and reverse states that are entered each time the throttle is turned on and off or by using the transformer direction switch (if so equipped).

-The P-2 Box Cab locomotive is controlled by a Proto-Sound® DCRU® electronic reverse unit.
+The EP-5 locomotive is controlled by a Proto-Sound® DCRU® electronic reverse unit.
 The reverse unit operates in the same manner that all reverse units function by using forward, neutral and reverse states that are entered each time the throttle is turned on and off or by using the transformer direction switch (if so equipped).

 The reverse unit is designed to ignore dirty track, dead spots on switches or minor short circuits without disrupting the engine operation, even at slow, prototypical speeds.
 Once the engine is placed on the track, the throttle on the transformer can be advanced.
 You will see that only the engine's lights come on and that only two dings of the Proto-Sound® bell occur followed by the blower sounds (on Proto-Sound® equipped 3-rail models).
+The engine does not run.
+This is known as the RESET state and is explained in more detail beginning on Page 4.
+The Proto-Sound® DCRU® will not power the motors until the throttle is turned OFF and then ON again.
+At this point, the engine will now function just like any other electronic or mechanical E-unit.